Joel Quartermain: Music career

 This side project, now called Eskimo Joe, with MacLeod on guitar, Quartermain on drums and guitar, and Temperley on bass guitar and vocals, played its first public performance in August 1997 at the University of Western Australia in a local heat for the National Campus Band Competition, they proceeded to the state finals in Perth and then the nationals in Sydney.

-Quatermain initially played the drums for Eskimo Joe but moved to join on guitars in 2004, with the live drumming position being filled by a number of musicians.
+Quartermain initially played the drums for Eskimo Joe but moved to join on guitars in 2004, with the live drumming position being filled by a number of musicians.

-He is currently betrothed to Sarah Turnbull, the mother of his firstborn child.

 Awards

 APRA Awards

 The APRA Awards are presented annually from 1982 by the Australasian Performing Right Association (APRA).